This post may contain affiliate links. Please read my disclosure.

 - Leftover blackberry scones will keep at room temperature for 2 days or in the fridge for 5 days.

 If you’ve tried this blackberry scones recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Blackberry Scones